Edexcel Maths Probability Revision Notes

 Exam Questions

-Describe and explain the concept of conditional probability.
+Describe and explain the difference between independent and dependent events.
 [6 marks]

 6 marksView mark scheme hint▾

-Explain how to calculate the expected value of a discrete random variable.
+Explain how to calculate the probability of complementary events.
 [4 marks]

 4 marksView mark scheme hint▾

-What is meant by mutually exclusive events?
+What is meant by a 'sample space' in probability?
 [2 marks]

 2 marksView mark scheme hint▾